-Week One: Work Days are Monday through Thursday, June 1, 2, 3, and 4.
+Week One: Work Days are Monday through Thursday, August 3-6.
 Work Hours are 9 AM to 12, and 1:30 to 4:30 PM.
-Playdays are Friday through Sunday, June 5, 6 and Sunday, June 7th with breakfast only.
+Play-days are Friday through Sunday.
 (Housing and three meals a day are offered for your stay at Far Horizons.)

-Week Two: Work Days are Monday through Friday, June 8, 9, 10, and 11.
-(Work hours are the same as above.)
-Play Days are Friday through Sunday, June 12, 13, and Sunday, June 14 with breakfast only.
+Week Two: Work Days are Monday through Thursday, August 13-16.
+Work hours are the same as above.
+Play Days are Friday through Sunday.
 (Housing and three meals a day are offered for your stay at Far Horizons.)

 Come help get Far Horizons ready for the 2020 season as well ad enjoying the cool high Sierras.